15knots/cmake4eclipse/README.md

 Tool integrators will find each release at [bintray](https://bintray.com/15knots/p2-zip/cmake4eclipse#files).
 Each release is provided as a stand-alone zipped p2 repository and can be consumed in a PDE target platform.
-To add one of these repositories to your target platform, add a **Software Site** and enter a URL for the location as jar:https://dl.bintray.com/15knots/p2-zip/cmake4eclipse-1.12.1.zip!/ (note the leading `jar:` and the trailing `!/`).
+To add one of these repositories to your target platform, add a **Software Site** and enter a URL for the location as jar:https://dl.bintray.com/15knots/p2-zip/cmake4eclipse-2.0.1.zip!/ (note the leading `jar:` and the trailing `!/`).
+If you work at a company that wants to ship cmake4eclipse with your product, please consider to mirror the zip file internally and reference the company-internal location in your target definition.
+This will help to reduce the traffic on bintray and make your product builds immune to downtimes on bintray.

 ## Debug and Build